Blueberry Scones Recipe

-Scones are wonderful!
+Blueberry scones and all scones are wonderful!
 Whipped up in minutes and full of flavor.
 I make them with spelt, my grain of choice for baking absolutely everything, but you will find them totally adaptable to Gluten-Free.
 You will easily find Xanthan Gum in health food stores.

 If you happen, as I always do, to have an unseasonable yen for blueberry cake or muffins, simply use frozen blueberries (try your best for the ones marked Maine wild blueberries: delicious!) marked IQF (individually quick frozen) or IFF (individually flash frozen).
 This means that the berries (or any other fruit, whole small fruit or larger fruit cut in chunks) are first frozen very briefly in one layer, then conditioned into their final packaging.
 The step of freezing them individually before freezing them in a group affords you the possibility of taking out only the amount of berries you need (perfect for smoothies and fruit sauces), saving the rest for next time; it also means they won’t make a mess and turn your whole batter purple.
 Simply leave them in the freezer until the minute you need to fold them into your batter; they have ample time to thaw during baking.

 3 cups flour: all-purpose, whole wheat pastry, or spelt (gluten-free: GF flour plus 1 teaspoon xanthan gum)

 ⅓ cup margarine spread, or butter if you are making them dairy